 View the PPP Loan Forgiveness Application Form & Instructions >>

-For additional information, please see the Forgiveness FAQs on the Treasury's site.
+For additional information, please see the Forgiveness FAQs on the SBA's site.

 First National Bank and Trust is Here to Help

-Since information and guidance on PPP loan forgiveness is still evolving, we are encouraging our clients to visit the U.S. Department of the Treasury website for the latest information.
-We will continue to update this page as information comes available.
+We are encourage our clients to visit the U.S. Department of the Treasury website for the latest information.
 If you have questions, please contact your FNBT relationship manager.